TaggrNetwork/Taggr/docs/WHITEPAPER.md

 # $name

-$name aims to become a public good, providing decentralized and censorship-resistant services for publishing content and communication.
+$name aims to serve as a public good, providing decentralized and censorship-resistant services for content publishing and communication.
 It operates on the public compute infrastructure powered by the [Internet Computer](https://internetcomputer.org).

 ## Key Points

 -   $name combines features of forums and blogs.
 -   $name is tokenized and is owned and governed by its token holders.
--   $name is 100% ad-free and earns real revenue.
+-   $name is completely ad-free and generates revenue.
 -   $name uses its revenue to reward content producers, token holders (pro-rata) and to cover storage and compute costs.

-## Incurred Usage Costs
+## Usage Costs

 Each interaction with other users on $name consumes cycles.
-All payments go to [$name's Treasury](https://dashboard.internetcomputer.org/account/dee15d98a70029163c79ace6ec9cf33b21917355f1766f44f87b4cb9f4d3b393) holding the revenue.
+All payments are directed to [$name's Treasury](https://dashboard.internetcomputer.org/account/dee15d98a70029163c79ace6ec9cf33b21917355f1766f44f87b4cb9f4d3b393) which holds the revenue.
 Below is a breakdown of costs.

 | Function             |        Cycles 🔥 | Comments                                     |